khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 Changes of the accordion state needs to be reflected using [Macro-animations](/product-foundations/motion/#macro-animations).

 ##### Multiple Accordion
-In the case of a page layout built around several accordions following each other (eg.FAQ page where each question is an accordion), changing one accordion state does not reflect on the other, each accordions would need to be expanded/collapsed individually by users.
+In the case of a page layout built around several accordions following each other (eg.FAQ page where each question is an accordion), changing one accordion state does not reflect on the other, each accordion would need to be expanded/collapsed individually by users.

 ## Accessibility

 Use proper semantic markup, so that users of screen readers are aware of the states of the accordion.

 * The `aria-controls` attribute should define that the header is acting as a trigger to reveal content (the accordion body).
-* The `aria-expanded` attribute should be used to indicate the state of accordions.
+* The `aria-expanded` attribute should be used to indicate the state of the accordion.
 * After a user expands/collapses the accordion, the focus should remain on the area wrapping the header and the icon, so that the user can trigger the accordion using the keyboard.
 * The accordion should not rely on JavaScript to reveal the body content.